wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 ### <a id="Step7"></a>Deploy files from a repository site like BitBucket, CodePlex, Dropbox, GitHub, or Mercurial

-Pushing local files to Azure by using Local Git allows you to manually push updates from a local project to your web site in Azure, while deploying from BitBucket, CodePlex, Dropbox, GitHub, or  Mercurial results in a continuous deployment process where Azure will pull in the most recent updates from your project.
+Pushing local files to Azure by using Local Git allows you to manually push updates from a local project to your web app in Azure, while deploying from BitBucket, CodePlex, Dropbox, GitHub, or  Mercurial results in a continuous deployment process where Azure will pull in the most recent updates from your project.

-While both methods result in your project being deployed to web sites, continuous deployment is useful when you have multiple people working on a project and want to ensure that the latest version is always published regardless of who made the most recent update.
+While both methods result in your project being deployed to Web Apps, continuous deployment is useful when you have multiple people working on a project and want to ensure that the latest version is always published regardless of who made the most recent update.
 Continuous deployment is also useful if you are using one of the above mentioned tools as the central repository for your application.

 Deploying files from either GitHub, CodePlex, or BitBucket requires that you have published your local project to one of these services.
 For more information on publishing your project to these services, see [Create a Repo (GitHub)], [Using Git with CodePlex], [Create a Repo (BitBucket)], [Using Dropbox to Share Git Repositories], or [Quick Start - Mercurial].

-1. First put your web site files into the selected repository that will be used for continuous deployment.
+1. First put your web app files into the selected repository that will be used for continuous deployment.

 <!-- deleted by customization
-2. In your web site's blade in the Portal, click **Settings > Continuous delivery**.
+2. In your web app's blade in the Portal, click **Settings > Continuous delivery**.
 Click **Choose Source**, then click **GitHub**, for example.

 	![](./media/publishing-with-git/azure6-setup-github.png)